 Together, the disk and the ring represent the flywheel.
 You attach one end of a string to the outside surface of the ring, allowing it to wrap around the ring.
 The other end of the string is connected to a cart that moves along a level track.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 The following questions will help you to reach your prediction.